 Condition: The District does not have an internal control system designed to provide for the preparation of the financial statements and related financial statement disclosures being audited or to adjust account balances at year end for accruals and receivables.
 In conjunction with the completion of our audit, we were requested to draft the financial statements and accompanying notes to those financial statements.
 Although this circumstance is not unusual for a government the size of the District, the preparation of financial statements as part of the audit engagement may result in financial statements and related information included in financial statement disclosures not being available for management purposes as timely as it would be if prepared by District personnel.
 In addition, the absence of controls over the preparation of the financial statements and related financial statement disclosures increases the possibility that a misstatement of the financial statements could occur and not be prevented, or detected and corrected, in a timely manner by the District's internal control.
+This happened during the year as there were material adjusting entries required to record receivables for consolidated and fair share tax revenues.
 It is the responsibility of management and those charged with governance to determine whether to accept the risk associated with this condition because of cost or other considerations.